107.6 Completing the AMR

 The caseworker must explain:

-Both the person and caseworker must initial and date the bottom of each page to acknowledge that all information on these pages was discussed and reviewed thoroughly with the individual.
+Both the person and caseworker must initial and date the bottom of each page to acknowledge that all information on each page was discussed and reviewed thoroughly with the individual.

 The caseworker must follow these guidelines when completing the AMR's “Plan for Supporting Myself and My Family:”